cambo/Ark-User-Guide/HowtouseARKDesktopApplication.md

 CoinMarketCap - <https://coinmarketcap.com/> *View different cryptocurrency statistics.
 This is where the price in the Ark Client for Ark is derived from.*

-SHA256 Hasher - <https://passwordsgenerator.net/sha256-hash-generator/> *Feel free to use this to verify and test Ark Client hashed your document the way it should with Timestamp Document function.*
+SHA256 Hasher - <https://passwordsgenerator.net/sha256-hash-generator/> *Feel free to use this to verify and test ArkClient hashed your document the way it should with [Timestamp Document function](#timestamp).*

 The Official Ark handle on Twitter is: @ArkEcosystem